More affordable housing, right to legal counsel could ease Tucson's eviction problem

 Federal housing assistance funding hasn’t kept pace with the growing need: Only one in four eligible renters who qualify for rent assistance actually gets it, due to those funding limitations.

-In Arizona, the disparity is even greater, with just one in six, or 17 percent, of qualified renters actually receiving the rent assistance for which they’re eligible, according to progressive think-tank Center on Budget and Policy Priorities, or CBPP.
+In Arizona, the disparity is even greater, with just one in six, or 17 percent, of qualified renters actually receiving the rent assistance for which they’re eligible, according to the progressive think tank Center on Budget and Policy Priorities, or CBPP.

 Most of the country’s 2.2 million housing vouchers were distributed by 1995, with the allocation based on HUD’s assessment of housing needs at the time, said Barbara Sard, CBPP vice president for housing policy.
 Arizona has such a large unmet need for vouchers because its population has grown more dramatically, compared with much of the country, since those allocations were done, she said.